 In future asset return projects, the Bank must commit to strengthen transparency and disclosure of documents in order to improve independent civil society’s ability to participate in and monitor project implementation.
 World Bank country offices and project staff also should seek technical advice on asset return projects from the Bank's Stolen Asset Recovery Initiative.

 The paper recommends that future asset return projects, particularly potential projects in Uzbekistan, consider a range of options for asset return.
-Uzbek activists, for example, recently suggested that future asset returns should incentivize reforms to strengthen the rule of law, national anti-corruption mechanisms, and the enabling environment for civil society (particularly freedom of association, assembly, and expression).
+Uzbek activists, for example, recently suggested that future asset returns should be used to incentivize reforms to strengthen the rule of law, national anti-corruption mechanisms, and the enabling environment for civil society (particularly freedom of association, assembly, and expression).
 Capacity-building could also be offered, if needed, in order to improve the country's ability to manage asset return in the interest of those who have been harmed by corrupt conduct.